 The action I had to take was […] I directed the design team to re-design the […]

 Result: What was the measurable outcome achieved?
 This is a vital step to demonstrate how effective your actions were.

 This resulted in […] meaning that we saved the company/client […]

 Anticipate the type of questions that may be asked, and prepare to answer these questions ahead of time, in order to be ready for the interview

 By utilising these ‘How to’ prepare for an interview tips, you’ll understand how to convey your skills relevant to the criteria being sought.

-If you’re a Technical Professional jobseeker looking for a new opportunity, get in touch with our consultants, who can also help your job search.
+If you’re a jobseeker looking for a new opportunity, get in touch with our team, who can also help your job search.